smurfix/flask-script/docs/index.rst

     python manage.py dropdb
     > Are you sure you want to lose all your data ?
 [N]

-See the API below for details on the various commands.
+See the :ref:`api` below for details on the various prompt functions.

 Default commands
 ----------------